 Director Lane represents Alamo, Blackhawk, Clayton, Concord, Danville, Diablo, Pleasant Hill, San Ramon, Tassajara, and most of Walnut Creek.

-Parks in her ward include: Bishop Ranch, eastern portion of Briones, Diablo Foothills, Las Trampas, Morgan Territory, Round Valley, Sycamore Valley, and Vasco Caves.
+Parks in her ward include Bishop Ranch, the eastern portion of Briones, Diablo Foothills, Las Trampas, Morgan Territory, Round Valley, Sycamore Valley, and Vasco Caves.
+Trails in her ward include Contra Costa Canal Trail and Iron Horse Regional Trail.

 Ward 7 Board Member